 |Hard Drive||256GB SSD storage||256GB SSD storage||256GB SSD storage|

 As for iPads, please have a look at our iPad site here.
 If you would like to wait until you arrive in Nanjing to purchase either, have a look at the NIS section on SolutionKeys' website for your shopping needs at the educational discount prices not available in normal Apple Stores or at other resellers.
 If you find yourself in Europe, North America or Australia, make sure to also check out the "refurbished" section of Apple's online store to get great deals on devices well within our specifications and that are practically brand-new.

-Throughout the school students have access to other technology, particularly in our Design Centre which has a professional level studios for filming and recording.
-It is the responsibility for the students to decide how best to use the resources available to them.
-The final products produced by students off all ages in this blended learning environment are impressive.
+Throughout the school students have access to a variety of digital and analog technology, from our Design Centre (MYP/DP) which has a professional-level studio for filming and recording, to our Design Pit (PYP) where students are introduced to coding and working with hand tools at an early age.
+The final products developed by students of all ages in this blended learning environment are impressive.

 When interacting with digital technology on the NIS campus, teachers and students are encouraged to reflect on our Digital Technology philosophy and keep their habits kind, helpful and safe.
 Should students be found using computers in a manner which does not reflect this philosophy, a meeting with the parents and administration will be called to determine appropriate consequences for the student.
 The academic use of the laptop will not be affected.